 The DS1371 uses an external 32.768kHz crystal.
-The oscillator circuit does not require any external resistors or capacitors to operate.
-Table 1 specifies several crystal parameters for the external crystal; Figure 3 shows a functional schematic of the oscillator circuit.
+The oscillator circuit does not require any external resistors or capacitors to operate (Figure 2).
+Table 1 specifies several crystal parameters for the external crystal.
 Using a crystal with the specified characteristics, the startup time is usually less than one second.